A Neural Network Transformer Model for Composite Microstructure Homogenization: Introduction

-The transformer network architecture was developed by \citeauthor{vasvani17} in \cite{vasvani17} was used as an alternative to \acp{RNN}.
+The transformer network architecture was developed in \cite{vasvani17} was used as an alternative to \acp*{RNN}.
 Transformer NNs have been shown to have impressive performance in language modeling tasks, machine translation and a variety of other applications (see Sec.~\ref{sec:transformer_intro}).
 To date, transformers have not yet been used as surrogate models for a history-dependent material response.

-Transformers in the context of \ac{NLP} applications when trained on diverse data have shown an impressive ability to generalize.
-A single model has been able to generate text, and write and debug code in different programming languages \cite{chen_chatgpt_2022}.
+Transformers in the context of \ac*{NLP} applications when trained on diverse data have shown an impressive ability to generalize.
+A single model has been able to generate text, and write and debug code in different programming languages \cite{radford_language_2019}.
 We believe that the ability of transformers to generalize can be extended to the field of microstructure homogenization.
 We hypothesized that a transformer could be trained on a variety of material combinations and microstructures and function as a fast and efficient homogenization tool.
-Because of the prediction speed, the trained model could be used to perform \ac{UQ} of the response of composite structures with complex and varying microstructure, where current homogenization techniques still are a computational bottleneck.
+Because of the prediction speed, the trained model could be used to perform \ac*{UQ} of the response of composite structures with complex and varying microstructure, where current homogenization techniques still are a computational bottleneck.

 In this effort, the feasibility of using a transformer network to predict the history-dependent material response was first trained and validated with homogeneous materials.
 Following the successful prediction of the history-dependent homogeneous material response, the surrogate model was extended and trained for heterogeneous materials.
-Furthermore, in \ac{NLP}, pre-training of transformers, where the network is first trained on large unlabeled datasets followed by task-specific fine-tuning, has shown major performance advantages \cite{devlin_bert_2019}.
+Furthermore, in \ac*{NLP}, pre-training of transformers, where the network is first trained on large unlabeled datasets followed by task-specific fine-tuning, has shown major performance advantages \cite{devlin_bert_2019}.
 Following a similar strategy, we used the weights for homogeneous data as a starting point for training with heterogeneous materials.
-This strategy reduced the amount of computationally-expensive microstructure homogenization data required for the teach homogenization to the transformer network.
+This strategy reduced the amount of computation and the microstructure homogenization data required for training the transformer network.

-This paper will first introduce the neural network techniques required to solve the homogenization problem and give an overview of similar approaches in the literature.
-The process to generate the required training data and represent the microstructure information will then be described, followed by a description of the used network architecture and the training process.
-Finally, the results will be presented.